nhajratw/minecraft_api/README.md

 Minecraft API for the Raspberry Pi
 ----------------------------------

-An API for the Raspberry Pi version of minecraft
+A Ruby API for the Raspberry Pi version of minecraft

 Prerequisites: